singlestore-labs/mariadb-connector-r2dbc/README.md

 If driver identify that command can be replayed without issue (for example connection.isValid(), a PREPARE/ROLLBACK command), driver will execute command without throwing any error.

-Driver cannot transparently handle all cases : imagine that the failover occurs when executing an INSERT command without a transaction: driver cannot know that command has been received and executed on server.
+Driver cannot transparently handle all cases: imagine that the failover occurs when executing an INSERT command without a transaction: driver cannot know that command has been received and executed on server.
 In those case, an SQLException with be thrown with SQLState "25S03".